FTXUI 6.1.9

 Same as border but with different styles.

-Element paragraphAlignRight(std::string_view text)
+Element paragraphAlignRight(std::string_view the_text)

 Return an element drawing the paragraph on multiple lines, aligned on the right.